-UAE, and Russia), fluctuations in the energy markets affect economies that are highly dependent on energy imports (e.g., the EU, China, the US, and India).
-There is a particular relevance of geopolitical events and inflation associated with energy insecurity to energy-exporting countries that intend to use energy deliveries to further their political objectives (Nasir, 2021; Soliman and Nasir, 2019; Zhang et al., 2023).
+The recent volatility of world er erg; markets and prices as a result of multiple crises (e.g., COVID-19, the Russian invasion of Ukrain and hyperinflation) has caused macroeconomic and fiscal instability.
+In addition to major energ' exporting countries (e.g., Saudi Arabia, the UAE, and Russia), fluctuations in the energy markets affect conomies that are highly dependent on energy imports (e.g., the EU, China, the US, and India) There is a particular relevance of geopolitical events and inflation associated with energy insecurity to energy-exporting countries that intend to use energy deliveries to further their political objectives (Nasir, 2021; Soliman and Nasir, 2019; Zhang et al., 2023).
 Energy security is also a concern for developing countries.
 For example, they continue to be dependent on foreign technical expertise for a variety of reasons, including the inability to adapt imported energy technologies to suit their local demand.
 Additionally, power stations, pipelines, refineries, and transmission lines can be targeted easily in civil wars, domestic uprisings, and international conflicts.
 For example, during the Ukraine war, Nord Stream gas pipeline explosions and Zaporizhzhia nuclear power plant attacks have disrupted energy supplies to Europe (Meredith, 2022; Kirby, 2022).
 Increasing commodity, energy, and food prices have led to inflation reaching a historical high due to an uncertain economic climate and rising operating costs.
 Consequently, there is a concern about the economic stability.

 There are two main contributions we are striving to make with our study.
-First, we make a significant contribution to the existing body of knowledge by examining the relationship between energy security and economic stability in a global context, while taking into account the influence of inflation and geopolitical risks (e.g., war effects).
-For example, there is a stream of literature examining the relationships between oil price shocks, energy consumption, and economic growth (e. g., Alam and Murad, 2020; Bhattacharya et al., 2016; Can and Korkmaz, 2019; Tang et al., 2023).
-There is also a stream of literature that examines these relationships within specific countries (see Dodo, 2018; Fang et al., 2018; Gasparatos and Gadda, 2009; Isreal Akingba et al., 2018; Iyke, 2015).
+First, we make a significant contribute to the existing body of knowledge by examining the relationship between energy security and economic stability in a global context, while taking into account the influence of inflation and geopolitical risks (e.g., war effects).
+For example, there is a stream of literature examining the relationships between oil price shocks, energy consumption, and economic growth (e.g., Alam and Murad, 2020; Bhattacharya et al., 2016; Can and Korkmaz, 2019; Tang et al., 2023).
+There is also a stream of literature that examines these relationships within specific countries (see Dodo, 2018; Fang, 2018; Gasparatos and Gadda, 2009; Isreal Akingba et al., 2018; Iyke, 2015).
 However, these studies primarily concentrate on the implications for stock markets and return on investment, often overlooking the intricate interplay between energy security, economic stability, inflation, and war effects.
-Energy security is crucial to economic stability, as it ensures a reliable and sustainable supply of energy to support economic growth and development (Ahmed et al., 2023; Metcalf, 2014; Umbach, 2010; Wang and Liao, 2022).
+Energy security is crucial to economic stability, as it ensures a reliable and sustainable supply of energy to support economic growth and development (Metcalf, 2014; Umbach, 2010; Wang and Liao, 2022).
 A lack of energy security can lead to supply disruptions, price volatility, and increased dependence on external sources, all of which can negatively impact economic stability.
-By examining the nexus between energy security and economic stability, our study sheds light on the importance of maintaining a secure energy supply in the face of potential threats and challenges, such as inflation and geopolitical risks.
-Furthermore, while existing research provides valuable insights into how businesses are affected by uncontrollable external factors (e.g., technological changes, competitions, political factors, and economic conditions), our study delves deeper into the complex relationship between energy security and economic stability, offering new theoretical and empirical evidence on how surging inflation and wars influence this critical interdependence.
-By doing so, our research highlights the need for policymakers and stakeholders to carefully consider the implications of energy security for overall economic stability, particularly in light of the increasing prevalence of geopolitical risks and macroeconomic challenges.
+By examining the nexus between energy security and economic stability, our study sheds light on the importance of maintaining a secure energy supply in the face of potential towards and challenges, such as inflation and geopolitical risks.
+Furthermore, while existing research provides valuable insights into how businesses are affected by uncontrollable external factors (e.g., technological changes, competitions, political factors, and economic conditions), our tudy delves deeper into the complex relationship between energy security and economic stability, offering new theoretical and empirical evidence on how surging inflation and wars influence this critical interdependence.
+By doing so, our research highlights the need for policymakers and stakeholders to carefully consider the implications of energy security for overall economic stability, pritted and in light of the increasing prevalence of geopolitical risks and macroeconomic challenges.